 I have been caught ranting recently against the government’s new requirement that large restaurants, cafes and takeaways are required to list the number of calories in each item on their menu.
-It’s not only that I doubt this will be effective, but that I am also sceptical of any scientific rigour having been applied in working out if it might be.

 Another bold marriage of ingredients: data science and food writing.
 The ‘folly’ argument is evidenced but I wondered at possible partiality (there must be many more studies).
 The more interesting claim (for me) is the price of a price tag, the currencies in which it is paid, and its diminishment of the essence of a dish (bestowing deep pleasure upon a human).
 Twice this last week, in a grab and go (at Pret, at Greggs) I bought on the calorie count not the content.
 I was deeply impressed at how easily a food disorder arises – as if from a well spring - even within one practiced at dealing with disorders.